DeshuiY/Game-Controller-Musical-Instrument/README.md

 # How to run the files

-1st: Open the Maxmsp file named <h4>Revised Version_Deshui.......Musical Instrument.maxpat<h4>
+1st: Open the Maxmsp file named # Revised Version_Deshui.......Musical Instrument.maxpat.
-2nd: Open the Ableton file named <h4>Max Instrument.als<h4>
+2nd: Open the Ableton file named # Max Instrument.als.
 3rd: Check the recoding arm nobe turned on the 2nd track named (This is a defalut mode)
 4th: Dno't forget to check the Preferences setting in the Ableton :D